lizadaly/there-are-stars/README.md

 # There are stars: A story

 A collaborative narrative told through Github and automation.
+An entry in [National Novel Generation Month 2022](https://github.com/NaNoGenMo/2022).

 The story: https://lizadaly.github.io/there-are-stars/
 ## How to participate